vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 opinion, but the result of the vote will have into account only the votes by general committers.

-Votes will be casted as (details taken in part from the Apache project):
+Votes will be cast as (details taken in part from the Apache project):

 -  +1: Yes, agree, or the action should be performed.
--    0 : Abstain, no opinion, or I am happy to let the other group members decide this issue.
+-    0: Abstain, no opinion, or I am happy to let the other group members decide this issue.
 - -1: No, I veto this action.
 All vetos must include an explanation of why the veto is appropriate.
 A veto with no explanation is void.

-A period of four days, since the moment the action item is proposed, will be valid for casting votes.
-Any comitter can propose an action vote, which will be effective if at least two other committers agree during a period of two days.
+A period of four days, from the moment the action item is proposed, will be valid for casting votes.
+Any committer can propose an action vote, which will be effective if at least two other committers agree during a period of two days.
 The voting period will start when the proposer sends a message stating that, after the second agreement is